Skip to main content

 }

-Example file for creating three file storages
+Example configuration file for creating three file storages

 resource "openstack_networking_network_v2" "network_1" {